How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 Most lenders set a maximum DTI of around 43%, though some conventional loans allow slightly higher.
 If your monthly income is $5,000 and your existing debt payments total $1,500, your DTI is already at 30% before the mortgage is added.

-Renting vs Buying Pros and Cons That Most Guides Skip
+Renting vs Buying: Tradeoffs Most Guides Skip

-What Renting Actually Gives You That Buying Cannot.
+What Renting Gives You That Buying Cannot

 When you rent, you can relocate without going through a sale process, absorbing closing costs, or waiting for the right buyer.
 If a better job opportunity appears in another city, you take it.
 If your circumstances change, you adapt.
-That kind of mobility has genuine financial value that rarely shows up in rent vs buy calculators.
+That kind of mobility has financial value that rarely shows up in rent vs buy calculators.

 Beyond flexibility, renting also means: